legoming/scanClazz/README.md

             exclude classes in parsing result
     -k class
-            assign the key class which will be emphasized in output
+            assign the key class which will be emphasized in output -d depth
+            take effect only if key class is assigned valid depth must be a integer between [3-9], include 3 and 9 otherwise depth will be discarded
+            depth is calculated from key class, a class direct rely on / relied by key class has depth 1
 ```

 ### sample